dascritch/cpu-audio/API.md

 removePoint(planeName, pointName)                        | boolean | Remove an annotation point (¹)(²)
 clearPlane(planeName)                                    |         | Remove any points from an annotation plane (¹)(²)
-redrawAllPlanes()                                        |         | Redraw any annotation planes and points highlightPoint(planeName, pointName, className, mirror)  |         | Highlight a perticuliar annotation point, className is `with-preview` by default (²) removeHighlightsPoints(planeName, className, mirror)     |         | Remove highlights on a plane, className is `with-preview` by default (²) injectCss(styleName, css)					             |		   | Inject a `<style>` tag into the shadowDom of the component. (²) removeCss(styleName)						             |		   | Remove an inject `<style>` from the shadowDom. (²)
+redrawAllPlanes()                                        |         | Redraw any annotation planes and points highlightPoint(planeName, pointName, className, mirror)  |         | Highlight a perticuliar annotation point, className is `'with-preview'` by default (²) removeHighlightsPoints(planeName, className, mirror)     |         | Remove highlights on a plane, className is `'with-preview'` by default (²) injectCss(styleName, css)					             |		   | Inject a `<style>` tag into the shadowDom of the component. (²) removeCss(styleName)						             |		   | Remove an inject `<style>` from the shadowDom. (²)